RARE BREEDS TRUST OF AUSTRALIA

 We are lucky, in Australia, that we are not impacted upon by some of the diseases of other countries, but we still cannot be complacent in our care.
 The Government authorities have put in place a number of new regulations to assist with biosecurity and the tracking of livestock, so any health problems can be traced back to the source.
 The tracking may also help to reunite stock and their owners in times of natural disasters.

-Excellent information that is species based can be found on the Animal Health Australia Biosecurity web site.
-Here is the link:
+Excellent information that is species based can be found on the Animal Health Australia Biosecurity at this link http://www.farmbiosecurity.com.au/livestock/

 If you own sheep, cattle, (including bison and buffalo) horses, donkeys goats, pigs, deer, alpacas, camels or llamas, regardless of whether it is one or many, you are required to have a PIC Property Identification Code.
 This also applies to poultry, emus, ostriches, depending on the number.
 If you agist livestock you are also required to have a PIC.